X901/Schedule-Background-Task-New/README.md

 because we only need it for testing only , it's not good idea to make it like this on Production version !

-- move `GoogleService-Info.plist` that you did downloaded from `Firebase` website to the project
+- move `GoogleService-Info.plist` that you did download from `Firebase` website to the project
 - you need to use `Cocoapods` if you don't already have it installed on you Mac install it from they website
 - open Terminal
 - move the project folder above `Terminal` icon .
 This is the fastest way to go directly indisd the project folder on `Terminal`